hufihaf/Markdown-Mindmaps/PDF_Ingestion_Techniques.md

 - all of these tools can output to DataFrame except Docling
 - PyMuPDF is the only tool here that can read a pdf AND write a pdf.
 The other ones can only read and extract data

 - pdfplumber and PyMuPDF do OCR by outsourcing it to Tesseract OCR.
 The other tools cannot handle OCR.
-AMazon Textract has it built in.
+Amazon Textract has it built in.
 - if you need output to pdf, you can use reportlab